oracle/gdk-vscode-extensions/micronaut/README.md

 Finally, select whether to open the new project in a new window or add it to the current workspace.

-The extension adds a new view to the Explorer container: it displays Micronaut projects in the current workspace.

 ## Extension Settings

 The extension contributes the following settings: